The Foundry Church Story

 2013 – We celebrated the opening of our first permanent church site for the Fry Road campus in the heart of the rapid population growth in the Cypress area.

 2018 – In the aftermath of Hurricane Harvey, we initiated a large scale, long term relief effort helping thousands of families put their lives back together.
-Pastor Godfrey Hubert moved into a new role, leading Foundry’s disaster relief efforts and establishing the Houston Disaster Relief network.
+Pastor Godfrey Hubert moved into a new role, leading Foundry’s disaster relief efforts and establishing the Hope Disaster Recovery network.
 Pastor Ray Hughes became the lead pastor of the Foundry Church.